Sustainable-WWW/Sustainable-Web-Practices-Wiki/Wiki/Server/Server_Caching.md

 ## Conclusion

 In conclusion, server caching is a powerful tool that offers sustainable benefits for API performance and server workload reduction.
-By efficiently implementing caching techniques and leveraging content delivery networks, developers can significantly improve response times, reduce network bandwidth consumption, and lower energy consumption.
-As we embrace a more eco-conscious digital era, server caching serves as an essential step towards creating a greener and more efficient online ecosystem.
+By efficiently implementing caching techniques and leveraging content delivery networks, developers can significantly improve response times, reduce network bandwidth consumption and lower energy consumption.
+As we embrace a more eco-conscious digital era, server caching serves as an essential step toward creating a greener and more efficient online ecosystem.
 Embracing this sustainable practice not only benefits businesses and users but also contributes to a more environmentally responsible internet.